-We obtained an understanding of the Group's palm oil business operations and the status of the palm oil industry in general.
-We inquired from the Group's management their future plans.
 We involved our internal specialist in evaluating the methodologies and the assumptions used.
 These assumptions include future FFB production, FFB prices, direct costs, and discount rate.
-We compared the key assumptions used such as future FFB production against the forecasted FFB production in accordance with the industry standard yield.
-We compared the FFB prices and direct costs with externally published data.
+We compared the key assumptions used such as: (a) future FFB production against the forecasted FFB production in accordance with the industry standard yield, and (b) FFB prices and direct costs with externally published data, taking into consideration the impact associated with coronavirus pandemic.
 We tested the parameters used in the determination of the discount rate against market data.
-We also reviewed the Group's disclosures about those assumptions to which the outcome of the impairment test is most sensitive; specifically those that have the most significant effect on the determination of the recoverable amount of property, plant and equipment.
+We also reviewed the Group's disclosures about those assumptions to which the outcome of the impairment test is most sensitive; specifically those that have the most significant effect on the determination of the recoverable amount of property, plant and equipment of palm oil business.